uqmars/constitution/Constitution.md

 12.7 However, questions arising at any meeting of the Executive Team shall be decided by a majority of votes and, in the case of equality of votes, the question shall be deemed to be decided in the negative.

-12.8 An Executive shall not vote in respect of any matter in which the member is financially interested, or any matter arising thereout, and if the member does so vote the member's vote shall not be counted.
+12.8 An Executive shall not vote in respect of any matter in which the Executive is financially interested, or any matter arising thereout, and if the Executive does so vote the Executive's vote shall not be counted.

 12.9 Not less than fourteen (14) days notice shall be given by the secretary to Executives of any special meeting of the Executive Team.